transdigiware/blockchain/howto/ibp-v2-apis.md

 - **Certificate:** Upload your admin's signing certificate.
 If you followed the instructions above, you can find this key in the `$HOME/fabric-ca-client/peer-admin/msp/signcerts/` folder.
 - **Private Key:** Upload your admins private key.
 If you followed the instructions above, you can find this key in the `$HOME/fabric-ca-client/peer-admin/msp/keystore/` folder.

-After you import your admin identity, you can associate this identity with the components that you have created.
+After you import your admin identity, you can associate this identity with the components that you create.
 You can then use the console to operate your network.